Esri/arcgis-runtime-samples-android/kotlin/display-feature-layers/README.md

    iii.
 Create a `FeatureLayer` from the feature table.
 5. Load a feature layer with a geopackage.
    i.
 Instantiate and load a geopackage using its file name.
    ii.
-Get the first `GeoPackageFeatureTable` from the `geoPackageFeatureTables` array.
+Get the first `GeoPackageFeatureTable` from the `GeoPackage.geoPackageFeatureTables` array.
    iii.
 Create an `FeatureLayer` from the feature table.
 6. Load a feature layer with a shapefile.
    i.
 Create a `ShapefileFeatureTable` using the shapefile name.